-------- Original Message --------

 From now on, the citizens can resort to the articles of the Covenants to plea for compensation once they assume their rights and interests are deprived through laws violating the Covenants, which makes Taiwan the only Chinese society with comprehensive human rights framework around the globe.
 Such accomplishment is way ahead of China while they celebrate their 60th anniversary and brag about their wealth and strong national defense power (p.
 1).
 (My emphasis.)

-the protection and installation of civilian economic and social rights," and, listing "practical rights issues," you conclude, contrasting China and Taiwan by stating that "Taiwan’s only competitive edge in interaction is the prevalent installation of these humanitarian values.
+You refer "to the protection and installation of civilian economic and social rights," and, listing "practical rights issues," you conclude, contrasting China and Taiwan by stating that "Taiwan’s only competitive edge in interaction is the prevalent installation of these humanitarian values.
 Taiwan should seize the opportunity to demonstrate our Chinese human rights experience and its content to the international community!" (my emphasis).

 I applaud your concern over human rights in China.
 But I'm curious why you are so concerned about enforcing human rights in China when there are egregious human rights at our own university that you can help to enforce too.